Sister Princess: Twelve sisters

-Sweet and gentle, Karen's personality sometimes seems more suitable for an older (rather than younger) sister.
+Sweet and gentle, Megumi's personality sometimes seems more suitable for an older (rather than younger) sister.
 She is a very skilled pianist.
-In the magazine stories and mini-novels, Karen owns a kitten named Vanilla (who, incidentally, has a thing for vanilla flavored sweets).
+In the magazine stories and mini-novels, Megumi owns a kitten named Vanilla (who, incidentally, has a thing for vanilla flavored sweets).
 Like several of the sisters, she refers to herself in the third-person and addresses her brother as Onii-chan (お兄ちゃん), a way to call a brother by a younger sibling, usually a child.
 In English, she calls him "Big Brother".